I don't own these characters.

 "I told you the answer.
 I'm here to see you," Yoruichi answered smoothly.

-"Really?" the Chinese woman inquired in disbelief.
+"Really?" the younger woman inquired in disbelief.
 Her voice sounded much like the squeak of a mouse because she could feel the heat coming from her former master, not to mention she could feel Yoruichi's breath right on her face.
 It would have been absolutely sweet and pleasing to her senses if only she was not feeling so anxious.

 "Why?"
 Soi asked, her voice still tiny and her eyes remained locked on the mouth near hers.
 For some reason, she did not trust that mouth to remain on its best behavior.
 Of course, she did not trust her own mouth much either.